solana-labs/solana/docs/src/proposals/rust-clients.md

 Instead of implementing the `Client` trait, `ThinClient` should be constructed with an implementation of it.
-That way, all utility functions currently in the `Client` trait can move into `ThinClient`. `ThinClient` could then move into `solana-sdk` since all its network dependencies would be in the implementation of `Client`.
-We would then add a new implementation of `Client`, called `ClusterClient`, and that would live in the `solana-client` crate, where `ThinClient` currently resides.
+That way, all utility functions currently in the `Client` trait can move into `ThinClient`. `ThinClient` could then move into `safecoin-sdk` since all its network dependencies would be in the implementation of `Client`.
+We would then add a new implementation of `Client`, called `ClusterClient`, and that would live in the `safecoin-client` crate, where `ThinClient` currently resides.

 After this reorg, any code needing a client would be written in terms of